AI is the difference-maker

-Our technology harnesses the power of artificial and human intelligence to provide a smarter real-time solution.
+Our technology harnesses the power of artificial and human intelligence to provide a smarter real-time transcription and captioning solution.
 Unique variables such as specific terminology and details about room acoustics are used to train the automated speech recognition (ASR) engine to ensure a technical output that is already highly accurate.
 Then, experienced type-correctors perfect the text on the spot to produce the highest precision possible, and ensure that nothing is lost in translation for anyone following along.

 Learn more about our real-time CART services here.

 The Benefits of a Hybrid Solution